 We couldn’t find anything else that we liked, or could afford, in Lajares so we looked elsewhere.
 We found our current house in La Oliva, put in an offer and moved in in September 2013.
 It needed plenty of upgrading as it hadn’t been particularly well looked after but it had a good swimming pool and a large garden with trees.

 We have done quite a bit of house remodelling since.
-This has included knocking down a wall to make the kitchen bigger, a new kitchen, both bathrooms remodelled and lots more.
+This has included knocking down a wall to make the kitchen bigger, a new kitchen, both bathrooms remodelled, built a garage and lots more.
 You can see some of what we have done in this post – our house remodel.

-You can now watch our expats in Spain story on Youtube:
+You can now watch our retiring to Fuerteventura story on Youtube:

 Moving Abroad Quote